sassymarm/kandr/README.md

-Completed exercises from the book "The C Programming Language" by Brian Kernighan and Dennis Ritchie, one of my favourite programming books.
+Completed exercises from the book "The C Programming Language, 2nd edition"